 But there are plenty of good reasons to consider debt consolidation, including:

 - It makes your debt more manageable.
 When you combine several balances into one loan, you have fewer bills and payment schedules to juggle.

 - You'll save on interest.
 Your new loan will usually come with a lower interest rate, meaning you'll have lower borrowing costs and will free up some money you can use to more aggressively pay off your debt.

 - You can boost your credit score.
 Your score will benefit it you make your consolidation loan payments on time, and if you leave your older, paid-off accounts open.
 That will lower your "credit utilization," or the amount of your available credit that you're using.

 Debt consolidation can be a good plan, particularly if your credit is decent enough to land a new loan and if your debt isn't overwhelming your income.

 A good rule of thumb is that your monthly debt payments shouldn't exceed 40% of your monthly income before taxes.

-Debt consolidation also works if you can make and stick to a plan to never get deep into debt again.
-But you're really got to mean it.
+The best way to consolidate debt is to make and stick to a plan to never get deep into debt again.
+But you've really got to mean it.

 Take advantage of our partnership with Fiona, and look into debt consolidation loan rates today!